oliv2079/oliv2079.github.io/_handbook/plots.md

 Pros and Cons of using different types of plots depending on the data.

+## Summary Statistics
+- Mean, Median, Standard Deviation, Percentiles, ...
+- Apply only under certain assumptions and are misleading
+- Because something is convenient and popular is no reason to follow suit.
+- Apply only to distributions that have a single, central peak (unimodal distributions).
+If not fulﬁlled, then conclusions based on simple summary statistics will be wrong
+- Prefer Standard Deviation over Variance: Both measure for the location, and the measure spread will have the same units, which are also the units of the actual data
+- Expect 2/3 of data is within 1 sd and 99% within 3 sd (unless not symmetric or many outliers)

+- Median, Quantiles, Percentiles: More Flexible and Robust
+- Use these (over mean, sd, ...) whenever distribution is not symmetric or has important outliers.

+- Inter Quantile Range (IQR - distance between the 75th percentile and 25th percentile) is most frequently used.

 ## Single Variables (Univariate)

 With univariate data, we usualy only care about the overall shape of the distribution